Wednesday , 18 February 2026

 This aligns with broader industry movement — such as Google moving toward verified sideloading by 2026.
 Read more on that here: 👉 Google Bans Sideloading on Android TV & Google TV by 2026.

-For the bigger picture around Amazon’s plans, read our deep-dive on Vega OS: Amazon’s Rumoured Replacement for Fire OS — the next major shift behind Firestick updates.
+For the bigger picture around Amazon’s plans, read our deep-dive on Vega OS Fire TV: Sideloading Gone & Full List (2026) — the next major shift behind Firestick updates.

 If your device starts behaving slowly or apps lag after the warning appears, you may also want to check: 👉 How to Clear Cache & Improve Firestick Performance.